-In 2022, 97% (127 of 131) of UNCTs engaged with one or more types of youth (group), at almost the same level as in 2020, 98% (128 of 130).
+• In 2022, 73% (96 of 131) of UNCTs engaged youth in their UNCT processes, a significant improvement from the 2020 level of 99% (129 of 130).

-- Youth-led and youth-serving organizations, networks and movements were the most common youth group engaged by UNCTs in both years.
+- In 2022, 71% (93 of 131) of UNCTs scored ∅, engaging 3 or all 4 types of youth (groups), improving from the 2020 baseline, 58% (76 of 130). - Youth-led and youth-serving organizations, networks and movements were the most common youth group engaged by UNCTs in both years.
 Engagement of youth within the UN system improved the most.
 Wide engagement of youth (through various platforms) also improved, and the engagement with young leaders, influencers, entrepreneurs, academics and advocates improved only marginally. - Networks of girls and young women and youth networks at grassroots level were the most frequently engaged youth groups by UNCTs in both 2020 and 2022.
 While engagement of UNCTs with all youth networks improved, those engaging with youth with disabilities, migrant youth and refugee youth showed the most improvement between 2020 and 2022.